srbdts/heimdall/README.md

 If you want to get started quickly, you'll find the installation guide and basic usage instructions below.
 For more elaborate usage instructions, a discussion of the implemented tagging algorithm, or suggestions to improve and expand the tagger, we kindly refer you to the elaborate documentation in our [Wiki](https://github.com/srbdts/heimdall/wiki/).

+If you've used Heimdall in your research, please cite the tool via it's official doi: 10.5281/zenodo.3621420.

 ## Installation guide
 ### Windows and Mac - Graphical interface
 If you're on Mac or Windows and want to use the tool via its graphical interface, you don't need to install anything.
 Just download the zip-folder, unzip it, doubleclick the executable ("heimdall.exe" for Windows, "heimdall.app" for Mac), and you're good to go.